 Refractor telescopes are easy to set up and use because their optic lenses are set in place.
 These telescopes are often accompanied by an Alt-Azimuth mount.
 The telescope & mount requires no alignment to use.
 It is just a point-and-view concept.

 Okay, we have our quick answer, but what’s the deeper reason refractors on an alt-azimuth mount are easiest?
-Let’s dive deeper along with me and figure it out by continuing below.
+If you need to start at the beginning before we dive deeper and learn what a telescope is or let’s see which may be easiest by continuing below.

 Why Is The Refractor Telescope Easiest To Use?

 As we touched on above, a refractor telescope is the easiest to set up because the lenses are set in place.
 There is no collimation needed keeping the alignment and fine-tuning of any optics involved.

 The only fundamental moving part of a refractor-style telescope is the focus knob.
 Further, accessories like erect image diagonals and extension tubes can complicate it.
 Still, technically a good refractor can see Saturn’s rings out of the box.
 Below is my favorite beginner telescope below $250

 Another common-style telescope is a reflector telescope.
 These telescopes usually have bigger mirrors and allow for more light collection, but they need to be collimated out of the box typically.

 Also, most refractor telescopes in the beginning price range, let’s say under $250, are on an alt-azimuth mount.
 The alt-azimuth mount is simple to use.
 It’s basically like a video or camera tripod.
 The “alt” part of the alt-azimuth mount stands for Altitude, and the “azimuth” function is the left to right.

 So, in making it comparable to a camera stand, the Altitude would be the same as the Tilt function.
 Leaving the azimuth movement the same as a camera stands Pan function.

 What Makes The Reflector Telescope Harder To Use Than A Refractor Style?